ZAZiOs/OVK-WinXP/README.md

 If you find any bugs (Which may appear, for example, due to an update) - Report it to the Issues section.

 If you want to improve the theme somehow, you're welcome to make a pull request with screenshots of improvements.

+WARN: This theme contains a considerable part of the code that is sensitive to changes in the HTML code of the page.
+If you find any bug, please report it to @ZAZiOs (in VK or Telegram)